Work on yourself more than you do on your job.

 - Check your credit reports annually.
 This will help you know whether your identity has been compromised and what your credit score is.
 I put this on my calendar to do every January, which helps keep it as a habit.

 - Get out of debt.
 Debt holds you back from options.
 It requires you to be a “slave to the lender” as they say.
 Learn how to get out of debt and stay out.
 More on debt in this podcast episode, The Debt Mindset.

 - Pay off your credit cards in full every month.
 If you don’t, you’ll be paying interest that compounds over time.

 - Make more money.
 If you have an income problem (meaning you don’t make enough money to cover your expenses and reach your financial goals), then find ways to make more money.
-Download 45 Ways To Make Extra Money to get started.
+Here are my best resources for learning how to make more money:

 - Pay yourself first.
 You’re always going to find ways to spend your money, even with pay increases.
 To make sure you’re saving, auto-deposit money into a savings account immediately when you’re paid.
 Learn how to automate your savings.